osg-htc/docs/docs/common/yum.md

 #### CentOS 8

 -   Ensure that the `extras` repo in `/etc/yum.repos.d/CentOS-Extras.repo` is enabled.
--   Ensure that the `PowerTools` repo in `/etc/yum.repos.d/CentOS-PowerTools.repo` is enabled.
+-   Ensure that the `powertools` repo in `/etc/yum.repos.d/CentOS-PowerTools.repo` is enabled.

 #### RHEL 6 and 7